Are engineers geniuses? Most aren’t! Just like in any other profession, you’ll find a mix of struggling, average, and genius-level engineers.

-- Designing something novel no one has seen before
+- Designing groundbreaking inventions nobody’s seen before

-The select few engineers who lead the pack
+The trailblazing engineers who lead the way

 In short, levels exist in engineering.
 No different than in any other profession.

-Formal engineering education as the genius filter
+Formal engineering education: the genius filter?

 My experience in the workplace as an engineer